 Observing yourself is the first step on the journey to everyday mindfulness.
 Every single mental experience that you have can be accessed and shifted, whether stepping out of an anxiety loop or re-labeling something from a "failure" to a growth opportunity.
 But in order to hack something, we must first understand how it works.
 And the best way to understand how your mind works is to observe it.

 For the first week of this course, we are going to commit to observing our thoughts for just five minutes each day.
 There is a guided meditation track available to you at the bottom of this lesson, it is meant to be a companion as you transition into this daily practice.
-Each morning for the next seven days, I encourage you to start your day here, with this guided meditation.
+For the next seven days, I want you to start or end your day here, with this guided meditation.
 It will help you to create a routine of non-judgmental self-observation, which is the foundation of any healthy mindfulness practice.

 Meditation is the process that reveals all of this to us,